-School Roundup
+School

-At its monthly meeting last Monday, the Oberlin School Board:

-• Talked with representatives from Sunflower Wind about putting up a 100-kilowatt wind turbine south of the high school.
-Story
+At its monthly meeting last Monday, the Oberlin School • Talked with representatives from Sunflower Wind about putso the superintendent can get more bids.
+Story to come.

-· Decided to table a job description put together by the superintendent for the September meeting to get some feedback from teachers and staff.
-Story on Page 10A.

-· Heard from the superintendent that they need to start looking for ways to cut \$100,000 to \$150,000 for the current budget.
+\$150,000 for the current budget.
 Story on Page 3A.

-Discussed having a few tuckpointing issues on the district buildings fixed, but tabled the idea so the superintendent can get more bids.
-Story to come.
+Discussed having a few tuckpointing issues on the district buildings fixed, but tabled the idea power system, he said; Sunflower takes care of that.